ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 The domain names are resolved incorrectly to the public IP address, which cannot be used to connect from within the same data center.
 {: tsCauses}

 The Hyper Protect DBaaS team is working on a long term solution.
 Currently, you can select different regions for your virtual servers and the MongoDB instances.
+This means that if you have multiple servers in `us-south` (for example, one server in each of Dallas 10, Dallas 12 and Dallas 13), then your Hyper Protect DBaaS MongoDB instance needs to be located in either `eu-de` (Frankfurt) or `au-syd` (Sydney).
+{: tsResolve}

+## Cannot connect to free virtual server anymore
+{: #connect_freevs}

+I cannot connect to a server (for example, via SSH) which is in the free plan although it is visible in the {{site.data.keyword.cloud_notm}} resource list.
+{: troubleshoot}

+You cannot connect to a server in the free plan anymore.
+The server is still visible in the resource list, but the dashboard shows an error message.
+The message indicates that the server expired.
+This means that the server and all data that was stored on the server have been deleted.
+{: tsSymptoms}

+All virtual servers in free plans are deleted after 30 days.
+{: tsCauses}

+Virtual servers in paid plans are not deleted.
+You can remove the server from the resource list by deleting the server from the resource list.
 {: tsResolve}